You are here

 The Smithsonian National Air and Space Museum’s companion in Virginia boasts hangars full of aviation history.

 All about the Smithsonian's Steven F. Udvar-Hazy Center

 Opened in 2003, the Steven F. Udvar-Hazy Center serves as a partner facility to the National Air and Space Museum.
 The two locations together attract more than 8 million visits per year, making the National Air and Space complex the most popular museum in the United States.

 For aviation enthusiasts young and old, the Udvar-Hazy Center is just plain cool.
 The expansive museum consists of two hangars—the Boeing Aviation Hangar and the James S. McDonnell Space Hangar—which house dozens of aircraft and spacecraft.
 Some of the most notable include the Lockheed SR-71 Blackbird, a Concorde and the space shuttle Discovery.
-A more recently added hangar, the Mary Baker Engen Restoration Hangar, is where scientists and engineers work to restore artifacts from the Air and Space Museum’s massive collection.
+The Mary Baker Engen Restoration Hangar has an observation overlook, allowing visitors to see the preservation and restoration work underway by the Museum’s collections staff.